 FAY for existing participants

-Your FAY is based on your six most recent years of yields.
+Your FAY is based on your six most recent years of actual yields.

 FAY for new participants

-You are assigned an underwritten FAY for the first five years of production based on a variety of factors such as location, available production records, age of planting, soil type, etc.
+You are assigned an underwritten FAY for the first six years of production based on a variety of factors, including:

 At the time of underwriting you must provide Agricorp with your intended acres and planting date for all strawberries including crop not yet planted but expected to be harvested in the crop year.